Ab initio tight-binding Models for Mono- and Bilayer Hexagonal Boron Nitride (h-BN): Distance-dependent two-center approximation for interlayer hopping processes

-As mentioned already, the $\gamma_1$ term is obtained by fitting the TB tunneling Hamiltonian element H$({K}: \boldsymbol{d}_{xy})$ with $ab~initio$ data near the $K$-point~\cite{jungdxdy}.
-Here $\bm d_{xy}$ indicates all possible sliding vectors in real space within the span of $\bm d_x = 0 $ to $a$ and $\bm d_y = 0 $ to $\sqrt3a$ in BLBN.
-The fitting process aims to minimize the error between the H$({K}: \boldsymbol{d}_{xy})$ data obtained from both the TB model and LDA~\cite{TCmodel_NL}.
-By substituting these values in Eqs.~(\ref{eq:12}) to (\ref{eq:13_1}), we calculate the TC-approximated interlayer hopping energy for the BLBN system.
+The $\gamma_1$ terms are obtained by fitting the TB tunneling Hamiltonian element H$({K}: \boldsymbol{d}_{xy})$ with $ab~initio$ data near the $K$-point~\cite{jungdxdy}.
+Here, $\bm d_{xy}$ represents the registry space of all possible in-plane relative positions for BLBN layers.
+This space encompasses all stackings achievable by translating one layer relative to the other within the range of $\bm d_x = 0 $ to $a$ and $\bm d_y = 0 $ to $\sqrt3a$.
+This fitting process aims to minimize the error between the H$({K}: \boldsymbol{d}_{xy})$ data obtained from both the TB model and LDA~\cite{TCmodel_NL}.
+Substituting these values into Eqs.~(\ref{eq:12}) to (\ref{eq:13_1}), we compute the interlayer hopping energies for various hopping processes within the BLBN system.

-In Fig.~\ref{fig:9}, we compare the band structures obtained from LDA calculations with those from the TC-approximated TB model for various high symmetry stacking configurations of BLBN.
-The comparison reveals that away from the $K$-point the band dispersion is not as precise as that obtained from the full- or effective ($n=4$) TB models but the TC-approximation method effectively captures the presence of both crossing and non-crossing bands at the $K$-point for all standard stackings.
-However, it should be noted that the indirect bandgap in the AB (or BA) stacking is not recovered.
+In Fig.~\ref{fig:9} (a), we compare the band structures obtained from LDA calculations with those from the TC-approximated TB model (with intra-layer terms from FTB \& $\rm F_{4}G_{4}$) for various high symmetry stacking configurations of BLBN.
+The comparison reveals that our TC approximated TB model provides precise band dispersion near the $K$-point, comparable to DFT results.
+It effectively captures both crossing and non-crossing bands at the $K$-point for all standard stackings.
+However, it lacks the accuracy away from the $K$-point.

-In summary, although the interlayer coupling model may not accurately reproduce the band dispersion away from the $K$-point in zero-twist atomic structures, it remains a viable approach for accurately calculating the low-energy bands near the $K$-point in twisted BLBN systems containing a large number of atoms in the unit cell.
+Further, we calculated the band structure for a twisted BLBN supercell with \(\theta = 21.78^\circ\), containing 28 atoms.
+This supercell was constructed using the optimized lattice constant \(a = 2.48~\AA\) and the equilibrium interlayer distance \(c = 3.261~\AA\) of AB-stacking.
+In Fig.~\ref{fig:9}(b), we compare the band structures of this twisted BLBN supercell, obtained using both LDA and the TC-approximated TB model, with intra-layer terms defined based on the AA-stacking configuration.
+Notably, our model shows close agreement with the DFT results.
+The close match between the bands plotted with red and blue dots, representing the FTB and $\rm F_4G_4$ models used for intra-layer interactions, highlights a significant computational advantage of the $\rm F_4G_4$ model.
+This advantage is especially pronounced for larger twisted BLBN supercells containing thousands of atoms, indicating that our model is a robust approach for accurately calculating the low-energy bands in such systems.